dirkyboy098/juliarFuture/README.md

 Where something.jrl is Juliar script and output is output name.
 Because Juliar compiles directly into JAVA bytecode, Juliar programs can run anywhere JAVA is installed.

+# Interpret
+JuliarCompiler.jar can also interpret code for those people that want to tweak and tinker with the code on the go.
+You can have Juliar interpret by leaving out the output argument

+`
+java -jar JuliarCompiler.jar something.jrl
+`
+This will interpret the code and output the results on the screen.
+You can pipe the results to a file by using '>' followed by file name.

+# FastCGI
+JuliarCompiler.jar can also run as web service.
+This is a second form of interpreter.
+You can connect JuliarCompiler.jar to Apache, NGINX, Lighttpd, and many other services to process HTML files and output results to the user.
+JuliarCompiler.jar makes it very easy to have a web server running by providing configurations for most popular web servers.
+To launch JuliarCompiler.jar in FastCGI mod:

+`
+java -jar -DFCGI_PORT=9000 JuliarCompiler.jar
+`

 # Why?